MRU-F2025-COMP3504/3504-term-project-budgetwise/README.md

 ### Step 3 — Environment Variables (Required)

-BudgetWise requires both **Supabase** and **OpenAI** keys to run locally or in production. requst a key from the developers
+BudgetWise requires both **Supabase** and **OpenAI** keys to run locally or in production.

+Request a key from the developers

 #### Create `.env` in the budget_wise root
 ```
 # Supabase Config
 SUPABASE_URL=YOUR_SUPABASE_URL